WedjaaOpen/ElasticJasper/README.md

 From an installation of Jaspersoft Studio you will need to import as plug-in/fragments the following jars:

-  - com.jaspersoft.studio.data_5.6.*x*.final.jar
+  - com.jaspersoft.studio.data_6.0.*x*.final.jar
-  - com.jaspersoft.studio_5.6.*x*.final.jar
+  - com.jaspersoft.studio_6.0.*x*.final.jar
-  - net.sf.jasperreports_5.6.*x*.final.jar
+  - net.sf.jasperreports_6.0.*x*.final.jar

 where *x* stands for whatever minor version your installation is.

-Then you should follow the instructions on the [ElasticSearchOSGI Repository](https://github.com/WedjaaOpen/ElasticSearchOSGI "ElasticSearchOSGI Repository") to get yourself a *org.elasticsearch.osgi-1.1.2-bundle.jar* that you also need to import into your eclipse workspace.
+Then you should follow the instructions on the [ElasticSearchOSGI Repository](https://github.com/WedjaaOpen/ElasticSearchOSGI "ElasticSearchOSGI Repository") to get yourself a *org.elasticsearch.osgi-1.4.2-bundle.jar* that you also need to import into your eclipse workspace.

 Once you have all this pieces you're ready to compile the plugin and then you need to create a *feature* and an *update site* in Eclipse that will allow you to install the plugin in Jaspersoft Studio.

-The source contains a _ESSearchTester.java_ runnable piece.
-This is to test the inner workings of the plugin and to test if things you have changed have broken something.

 Support
 -------